Trump announces blockade after peace talks fail

 Iranian delegation leaves Pakistan after failed talks

-The Iranian delegation has departed Pakistan after failed peace talks with the U.S., according to Muhammad Ishaq Dar, Pakistan's deputy prime minister and foreign minister.
+The Iranian delegation has left Pakistan after failed peace talks with the U.S., according to Muhammad Ishaq Dar, Pakistan's deputy prime minister and foreign minister.

 Trump says oil and gas prices could be 'a little bit higher' or 'around the same' ahead of midterms